 4. Do ask about delivery options before you hand over the cash for a large piece of furniture.
 Some consignment stores may be willing to deliver your purchase for an additional fee.
 Some that don't deliver may have a list of independent delivery persons you can hire.
 At other consignment stores, loading your purchase and getting it home is entirely up to you.

 5. Do inspect each piece carefully before you buy it.
-Make sure it's in good condition and fits you or your home.
+Make sure it's in good condition and fits your needs and your home.
 Consignment stores rarely allow returns and exchanges, which makes sense.
 By the time you get around to returning something, the store may have already paid the original owner.

-7. Do get friendly with the employee or owners of the consignment stores you like to visit -- and let them know what you're looking for.
-If they like you and know what you want, they'll let you know if and when someone brings it in to consign.
+7. Do get friendly with the employee or owners of the consignment stores you like to visit.
+Let them know what you're looking for.
+If they like you and know what you want, they'll let you know if and when someone brings it in for consignment.